The Picturemakers, Y Llunwyr, is a self-funded collective of visual artists based in mid-Wales.

 ‘I derive great pleasure from looking at and learning from the paintings of other artists, both past and present.’

 Catherine Smedley was born in Northampton and, later, did a Foundation Course there in Fine Art.
 It provided a comprehensive canter through most of the art disciplines available at the time.
 This was followed by a B.A. in Fine Art Painting at Leicester.
 She recently moved back to Wales, to Llandrindod Wells, after spending 26 years in S.W.France, with her late partner, where they renovated an old farmhouse, created a walled garden and converted a barn into living, studio and gallery space.

 'The most natural way of creating for me is not to specialise in a particular medium but to let that be dictated by whatever idea or subject that I want to explore.'

 Shelley Upton This former chef and restaurateur moved to Wales and worked as a seamstress until 1993 when she undertook the BSc (Hons) in Computer Science and subsequently worked for many years at Aberystwyth University.
-The stimulation first derived from Life Long Learning art courses that she undertook as creative ‘release’ from her highly competitive working life re-kindled her passion for painting and allowed her to fully explore her creative side.
-She currently takes her inspiration from the coasts and hills of Ceredigion and Pembrokeshire.
+The stimulation first derived from Life Long Learning art courses that she undertook as creative ‘release’ from her challenging working life re-kindled her passion for painting and allowed her to fully explore her creative side.
+She takes her inspiration from the coasts and hills of Ceredigion and Pembrokeshire.
 In April 2024 she will be teaching a ceramics course, Animalia, at Aberystwyth Arts Centre.

 ‘I am inspired as much by the natural world as by an interesting face or the play of light as the weather constantly changes.’